wp-plugins/foxyshop/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=2AHG2QMABF8SG
 Tags: foxycart, shopping, cart, inventory, management, ecommerce, selling, subscription, foxy Requires at least: 3.1
-Tested up to: 3.4.2
+Tested up to: 3.5
-Stable tag: 4.2.1
+Stable tag: 4.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 FoxyShop provides a robust shopping cart and inventory management tool for use with FoxyCart's hosted e-commerce solution.

 == Description ==

 FoxyShop is a complete shopping cart solution for WordPress.
 This plugin connects to [FoxyCart's]((http://affiliate.foxycart.com/idevaffiliate.php?id=211)) hosted shopping cart service and will allow you to manage your inventory from a WordPress backend.
 FoxyShop was built to make the integration of FoxyCart and WordPress a breeze.
 Products are easy to manage and the flexible templates make it easy for developers to quickly build their storefront.
 The FoxyShop plugin is exhaustively documented, actively maintained, and completely free.
+And it's foxy, too.

 Visit [foxy-shop.com](http://www.foxy-shop.com/) for full documentation and instructions.